number-25/rich_directRNA/docs/output.md

 [bedtools](https://github.com/arq5x/bedtools2) is a multipurpose toolkit for working with tab separated genomic formats such as GTF/GFF/BED, but also SAM/BAM/CRAM files.
-Here it is used convert the mapped BAM file to BEDGRAPH format, in preparation for conversion to BigWig.
+Here it is used to convert the mapped BAM file to BEDGRAPH format, in preparation for conversion to BigWig.

 ### bedGraphToBigWig